For most of January, I’ve just wanted to curl up in the fetal position and hibernate until pitchers and catchers report.

 When I received an invitation to attend the Citizen “Beat Blue Monday & Get the Most Out of Light” event, I saw it as an opportunity to emerge from my funk and move towards the light.
 Literally.

-Apparently, the 3rd Monday of January is designated “BLUE MONDAY” and is supposedly the most depressing day of the year.
+Apparently, the third Monday of January is designated as “BLUE MONDAY” and is supposedly the most depressing day of the year.
 Some of the reasons behind this particular day being so bleak are that, well, for starters, it’s Monday.
-It’s January, so it’s cold.
-The holidays are over and you’re faced with paying off debt from all that travel and gift-giving.
-And you’re three weeks into bailing on most of your New Year’s resolutions.
+It’s January.
+It’s cold.
+The holidays are over and you’re faced with paying off debt from all that Christmas travel and gift-giving.
+Oh, and you’re three weeks into bailing on most of those New Year’s resolutions.

-But one of the biggest causes for depression in January is that winter nights are longer and we are all exposed to less sunlight during the day.
+But one of the biggest causes for depression in January is that the nights are longer and we’re exposed to less sunlight.
 It’s dark when we get up and it’s dark when we leave work.
 Welcome to the Dark Days of Winter.

 Given my blatantly blah state of being, I was quite grateful to see that the fabulous folks at Citizen had put together a presentation on how to survive – and even thrive – during this bleak time of the year.
 And it was all about seeing the LIGHT!

 The lovely Tori Mellott of Traditional Home magazine kicked things off with tips on how to lighten up your living space.
 Some of her suggestions included: